Zeal8bit/Zeal-8-bit-OS/README.md

 * Abstract opened "dev" which can represent an opened file, directory, or driver
 * Real-Time Clock
 * Timer (can be hardware or software timer)
-* Up to 16MB physical address space divided as 256 banks of 16KB
+* Up to 16MB physical address space divided as 256 banks of 16KB (for MMU kernel)
 * Open, read, write seek, close, ioctl drivers
 * Open, read, write, seek, close, remove files
 * Open, browse, close, remove directories